weaviate/weaviate-io/developers/weaviate/current/graphql-references/filters.md

 ## IsNull filter

-Using the `IsNull` operator allows you to do filter for objects that are `null` or `not null`.
-To use this operator `IndexNullState` must be set to `true` in the inverted index configuration.
+Using the `IsNull` operator allows you to do filter for objects where given properties are `null` or `not null`.

 ```graphql
 {